chabrian/crypto-predictor-model/README.md

 #### Machine Learning Model

+- Linear Regression Model

-The linear regression model uses six features to train the model with the target variable being the close price 30 or 60 days forward from the feature data.
-The six features include open, high, low, close, volume, and market cap.
-Each plays a role in predicting the future price in that together they describe the spread, activity, volitility, and cost.
+The linear regression model uses six input features to train the model with the target variable being the close price 30 or 60 days forward from the feature data.
+The six features include open, high, low, close, volume, and market cap data over a period of approximately four years.
+Each features plays a role in predicting the future price in that together they describe the spread, activity, and volatility each day.

+The model was tested using recent historical data and comparing it to the trained model predicted output.
+The model accuracy is calculated using the root mean squared error (RMSE) and the mean absolute percentage error (MAPE).
+The mean absolute percentage error for the linear regression model was calculated at 0.515, implying that the model is 48.5% accurate in predicting the next 30 days.
+Once we achieved a comfortable level of accuracy, we used the trained model to forecast the 30-day and 60-day closing price.

+- Autoregressive Integrated Moving Average Model (ARIMA)

 We used the ARIMA (auto regressive integrated moving average) model from the statsmodel python library and the linear regression model from the sklearn library.
 Both models use machine learning algorithms to train and predict the future price of the selected cryptocurrency.

 The ARIMA model uses the date and daily close price as the feature data with second order predictors, differncing and white noise as programmed parameters.
 These parameters introduce real-world error and uncertainty.

+- Model Comparison

 While the ARIMA model has the potential to be enhanced, the linear regression model is our choice of model since it comprehensively includes more price indicators and performs better without overfitting the data.

-The model was testing using known historical data and comparing it to the trained model predictions.
-Then the model predictions were used to forecast future close price.

-The model accuracy is calculated using the root mean squared error (RMSE) and the mean absolute percentage error (MAPE).
-The mean absolute percentage error for the linear regression model was calculated at 0.515, implying that the model is 48.5% accurate in predicting the next 30 days.

 Both models have advantages, but the linear regression model provides a more robust platform to build on.
 The model outputs interval data opposed to the linear forecast from the ARIMA model.
 Additionally, the linear regression model trains on multiple features including volume and spread that help refine the future forecasting.
 Lastly, both models are designs using functions and generalized inputs.
 We encourage other developers to build on this model.